AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 CoPilot Release 2.2.2 (7/22/2022)
 ---------------------------------------------

 -   Bug Fix: A fix is delivered for a bug that was causing new deployments on OCI/GCP/Azure to fail for release 2.2.1.
-New AWS deployments were not impacted.
+New AWS deployments are not impacted.

 CoPilot Release 2.2.1 (7/15/2022)